Fast Cross-Correlation for TDoA Estimation on Small Aperture Microphone Arrays: Introduction

 \section{Introduction}

-\lettrine{M}{any} smart devices (e.g., smart speakers, tablets, cell phones) are now equipped with multiple microphones to perform sound source localization and speech enhancement \cite{barker2015third,pertila2021mobile}.
-Using multiple microphones come particularly handy to cope with performance drop for distant speech recognition tasks \cite{tang2018study}.
-While many devices still perform sound recognition tasks on the cloud, there is a growing need for local processing on the device, to reduce bandwidth usage, minimize latency and protect privacy.
-This requires to revisit some algorithms to reduce the computational load and extend battery life for portable devices.
+Many smart devices (e.g., smart speakers, tablets) are equipped with multiple microphones to perform sound source localization and speech enhancement \cite{barker2015third}.
+This comes particularly handy to cope with performance drop for distant speech recognition tasks \cite{tang2018study}.
+While many devices perform recognition tasks on the cloud, there is a growing need for local processing, to reduce bandwidth usage, minimize latency and protect privacy.
+This requires to revisit some algorithms to reduce the computational load and extend battery life.